AlexWaygood/typeshed-stats/examples/example.md

 In CI, stubtest is run on `linux` only.

-Typeshed currently has 0 allowlist entries for `PyScreeze` when running stubtest in CI.
+Typeshed currently has 1 allowlist entry for `PyScreeze` when running stubtest in CI.

 ### Pyright settings in CI: *strict*